 Table 1-3: When FS is necessary and not necessary?

-Category Example Remarks Infrastructure project with the large scale of development plan Project of which estimated Budget is more than US\$ five million per project 2 Generally, Project may involve Environmental issues and FS is necessary Improvement Project with the expansion or widening plan with possible new social influences influences such as resettlement of the peoples, and possibility to the environmental affect (i.e. rare species) Commercial project / for example, Tourism project Financial analysis will be prioritized Resettlement Urgent countermeasures for the damage by natural disasters Countermeasure-project based on a long-term perspective against disaster is an object for FS Symbolic / Religious project Example: Parliament Hall, National University, Public Park, Sports Stadium, National Cemetery, National Church etc. FS is not necessary with normal demand lew (Such as traine volume in case of road p nooodary Concept Project which has no prospect of feasibility as the result of appraisal by Project Concept Study/Survey Project how to solve the current issues It will be checked by Project Concept or preliming study (such as for environmental affect)
+Category Example Remarks FS is necessary Infrastructure project with the large scale of development plan an more than US\$ five million per project Generally Improvement Project with the expansion or widening plan with possible new social influences influences such as resettlement of the peoples, and possibility to the environmental affect (i.e. rare species) INVOIVE Environmental Commercial project / for example, Tourism project Financial analysis will be prioritized Resettlement FS is not necessary Urgent countermeasures for the damage by natural disasters Countermeasure-project based on a long-term perspective against disaster is an object for FS Symbolic / Religious project Example: Parliament Hall, National University, Public Park, Sports Stadium, National Cemetery, National Church etc. Expansion / Maintenance Project with normal demand FS may become necessary if the expectable demand is few (Such as traffic volume in case of road project) Small project Appraised internally based on Project Concept Project which has no prospect of feasibility f as the result of appraisal by Project Concept Study/Survey Project how to solve the current issues It will be checked by Project Concept or study (such as for environmental affect) preliminary